 - 2 tbsp arrowroot powder

 CRUST.
 Make the dough for the crust first.
-Mix well all the flours and salt together, add to a food processor and mix with cubed cold butter for few pulses.
+Mix well all the flour and salt together, add to a food processor and mix with cubed cold butter for few pulses.
 Add the egg and pulse again, until you get a dough.
-Take the dough out, separate into two equal balls, flatten them, cover with some plastic wrap and store in the fridge until ready to use.
+Take the dough out, separate it into two equal balls, flatten them, cover with some plastic wrap and store in the fridge until ready to use.
 (For more details please check the link to the original recipe in my post).

 FILLING.
 Start by adding generous amounts of salt and pepper to the raw chicken, then add it to a medium heated pan with avocado oil.
 (See the note in my post: I cooked more chicken than necessary for the pies to have more cooked protein for the week and make my life easier).
 So add the seasoned chicken to the pan, and let it brown on one side.
 Once golden brown on the first side, flip it and add a cover to the pan, and let it cook in its own juices and steam.
 This will take about 25 minutes, while you can prepare all your veggies.
 Wash, dry and chop the veggies.
 When the chicken is done take it out in a bowl and put it on the side.
 Add the chopped onions to the pan (you can add more avocado oil if necessary) and sauté until translucent.
 Add the mushrooms and carrots and cook for about 10 minutes, stirring occasionally.
 Add the chicken stock, bring to a boil then simmer for about 5 more minutes.
 Add the heavy cream (make sure you temper it, by adding some of the hot liquid first to the cream, so you avoid curdling).
 Simmer for a few more minutes and season with salt and pepper to taste.
 Add the chopped chicken.
 Mix the arrowroot powder with cold water, then temper it with some of the hot liquid, then add it to the whole mixture.
 Stir well and simmer for few more minutes.
 Only add the asparagus and the chopped fresh parsley at the end.
 (The dish will cook more in the oven and you don't want mushy asparagus).